Tool Learning 1 - Use Fuzzilli on Real Targets

 $ sudo apt remove libc6-dbg

-Type in the following code to see whether swift works or not.
+Type the following code to check whether Swift works:

 1